A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Model and Lagrangian

 Similarly the down-type quark mass matrix can be written as

-where the first $3\times3$ is again zero due to the absence of a bidoublet scalar, the off-diagonal blocks arise from the Yukawa couplings and the $M_D$ term is the mass term for the heavy down-type quarks.
-Again in the down sector we keep the right-handed $3\times3$ Yukawa matrix $Y_{dR}$ and the $M_D$ matrix to be diagonal while only the left-handed Yukawa matrix $Y_{dL}$ is non-diagonal and sufficient to generate the correct CKM mixings for the SM quarks.
+where the first $3\times3$ block is again zero due to the absence of a bidoublet scalar while the off-diagonal blocks arise from the Yukawa couplings.
+The $M_D$ term is the mass term for the heavy down-type quarks.
+In the down sector too, we keep the right-handed $3\times3$ Yukawa matrix $Y_{dR}$ and the $M_D$ matrix to be diagonal while only the left-handed Yukawa matrix $Y_{dL}$ is non-diagonal and sufficient to generate the correct CKM mixings for the SM quarks.

 To diagonalize these non-symmetric matrices we require bi-unitary transformations.
 For the up-type quark mass matrix we have

 where $U_{uL}$ and $U_{uR}$ are the left and right-handed rotation matrices respectively.
 Similarly for the down sector